Parisa-Bagherzadeh/Virtual-Painting/README.md

-This is a virtual painting program using MediaPipe framework</br>
+This is a virtual painting program using MediaPipe framework and opencv</br>
 There are three colors can be selected:</br>
 * Green (default color)</br>
 * Red </br>